-All negative behaviour is recorded on Moss PAM to track and analyse the cause of behaviour.
+All incidents of behaviour are recorded on Progress Teaching to track and analyse the cause of behaviour.
 This must be done the same day.
 The data will used by staff to support pupils, report to parents and professionals, and plan provisions.

-Parents are informed on every 3-5 timeouts.
+Parents are updated regularly.
 If a behaviour is more serious, parents may be informed sooner.